thbtcllt/rpusbdisp/README.md

     4) Change the .config of your kernel through the menuconfig
        * make ARCH=your_architecture your_defconfig menuconfig
     5) In the menu "Device Drivers -> Graphic supports -> Support for frame buffer display" a Robopeak USB Display menu appears
-    6) Set the Robopeak USB Display as module (this selection activates automatically the requested frame buffer option, see Prerequites of How to build the Linux Kernel Driver chapter)
+    6) Set the Robopeak USB Display as module (this selection activates automatically the requested frame buffer option, see Prerequite of How to build the Linux Kernel Driver chapter)
     7) Generate your kernel